 - Chicken Parmesan

-Tender scallops of boneless chicken coated with crisp breadcrumbs, covered with velvety rich tomato sauce and melted cheese.
+Boneless chicken cutlets, coated with crisp breadcrumbs, covered with velvety rich tomato sauce and melted cheese.

 Here's the roasted vegetable lasagna recipe.
 If you make this I hope you'll come back to leave a star rating and a comment.
 I'd love to know how what you think!Print